stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Joy to the WOlrd
+1. Joy to the World
 2. O Come All Ye Faithful
 3. Hark!
 The Herald Angels Sing
 4. Angels We Have Heard On High